genropy/genropy_saved/docs/genro/database/packages/webpages/webpages.rst

 webpage variables
 =================

     With the term ``webpages variables`` we mean that Genro provides some defined variables that you can use to customize your webpages.

-    .. note:: The webpages variables act only on the single webpage you insert it.
+    .. note:: The webpages variables act only on the single webpage in which you insert them.

+    Let's see a list of webpages variables divided by their features:

     * Components variables: :ref:`webpages_py_requires`
     * CSS variables: :ref:`webpages_css_requires`, :ref:`webpages_css_theme`